Pink Paradise·Perry's Plants

 Care Requirements

-LightBright, indirect light for best color; tolerates medium light.
-A few hours of gentle morning sun boosts variegation; avoid harsh midday sun.
+LightBright, indirect light for best color; tolerates medium light but variegation fades.
+Gentle morning sun is fine; avoid harsh midday sun.

-WateringWater when the top 1–2 inches of soil are dry.
-Keep evenly moist in active growth but never soggy.
-Reduce in winter.
+WateringWater when the top 1 in (2–3 cm) of soil is dry.
+Keep evenly moist in spring-summer; reduce in winter.
+Avoid waterlogging to prevent root rot.

 Growth & Life Cycle